 Substance Abuse Intensive Outpatient Program (SAIOP)

-In response to the various alcohol and substance abuse concerns in the state of Virginia, the Empowering Families Program is excited to now provide substance abuse intensive ouptatient services.
+In response to the various alcohol and substance abuse concerns in the state of Virginia, the Empowering Families Program is excited to now provide substance abuse intensive outpatient services.
 The Department of Medical Assistance Services (DMAS) implemented an enhanced substance use disorder benefit on April 1, 2017.
 The ARTS program expands access to a comprehensive continuum of addiction treatment services for all enrolled members in Medicaid, FAMIS, FAMIS MOMS and the Governor’s Access Plan (GAP).

 Outpatient Therapy - Private Practice